What are Varicose Veins?

 What Causes Varicose Veins?

 Genetics certainly play a role.
-If you have blood relatives who have shown varicose veins in their legs, chances are good that you will too.
+If you have relatives who have shown varicose veins in their legs, chances are good that you will too.

 Your job could be a factor too.
 People who stand a lot have a history of developing varicose veins, with teachers and hair dressers often suffering from them.